 Advantages Disadvantages Private hospitals would be saved the As no screening occurs the number of administrative costs associated with inappropriate participants initially complying with Government regulation, entering the market may be higher than including the paperwork burden and cost under a legislation process. of licence fees.
-The easing of restrictions on market entry Some agents may be able to operate may result in an increased number of undetected or act inappropriately before operators entering the market and hence they are detected.
+Company to the skill of the ski The easing of restrictions on market entry Some agents may be able to operate may result in an increased number of undetected or act inappropriately before operators entering the market and hence they are detected.
 Licence removal will lead to increased consumer choice. only occur after the detection of a breach.
-Possible decrease in the cost of private Enforcement activities may need to be hospital stays and a resultant reduction in increased, thereby increasing monitoring private health insurance. costs.
+Possible decrease in the cost of private Enforcement activities may need to be hospital stays and a resultant reduction in private health insurance. costs.
 Dominant industry bodies can not seek to May impose additional costs on the restrict competition by setting too Government through a removal of the stringent conditions of entry. current cross subsidy between public and private patients if some services are offered in both the public and private system, e.g. cardiac surgery.
 May result in more innovative practices Some specialist services require a certain by some participants in the market. volume to reach and maintain a satisfactory level of competence and quality.
 This may be compromised under industry self regulation.
 The legislated costs of entry are low.
 There is no control over service distribution or public/private service mix.
-The Tasmanian Government would save There are no legal remedies for breaches some of the cost of regulating the private of any code or agreement.
-There will hospitals sector, approx. \$2,000-5,000 per therefore be a reliance on costly litigation

 Advantages Disadvantages

-annum (the inspection role would still be required). to ensure public health and safety.
-This will usually be reactive and require a major error such as a patient death prior to any action being taken.
-This is likely to give negative licensing a low community acceptance as remedying an error after a mistake which could cost a human life is unlikely to be considered appropriate.
+The Tasmanian Government would save There are no legal remedies for breaches

+some of the cost of regulating the private of any code or agreement.
+There will

+hospitals sector, approx. \$5,000-10,000 therefore be a reliance on costly litigation

+per annum. to ensure public health and safety.
+This

+will usually be reactive and require a

+major error such as a patient death prior

+to any action being taken.
+This is likely

+to give negative licensing a low

+community acceptance as remedying an

+error after a mistake that could cost a

+human life is unlikely to be considered

+appropriate.

 Barriers to entry are low.